matthewsja/asp8_TowerDefense/README.md

 # asp8_TowerDefense
-A Tower Defense game for Agile Software Programming Group 8
+A Tower Defense game for Agile Software Programming Group 8.

+This is the code repository.

 --------------------------------------------------
 # For Teachers -